eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 These examples show how to run the rulesets using a Chrome Extension.

 ## Prerequisites
 We assume the Chrome Extension is installed.
-Visit the <a href='https://chrome.google.com/webstore'>Chrome Web Store</a>, to download the Accessibility Ruleset Runner Chrome Extension.
+Visit the <a href='https://chrome.google.com/webstore'>Chrome Web Store</a>, to install the Accessibility Ruleset Runner Chrome Extension.
+Installed extensions may be viewed in the <a href='chrome://extensions'>Chrome Extensions</a>.

 ## Running Rulesets Against a Website